 By Laia Cardona, on 13 August 2020

-When we talk about on page SEO, many times we’re talking about the typical techniques used to optimize headlines, meta descriptions or content.
-But there is a small yet mighty force that can have a big impact on your website’s positioning on search engines: the URL structure and site map.
+When talking about on-page SEO, we often focus on techniques used to optimize headlines, meta descriptions, or content.
+But there is something else that can have a big impact on your website’s positioning on search engines: the URL structure and site map.

-Creating a coherent web structure with well-organized links not only makes it easier for search engines to understand your content, but it also helps users locate information easier and have a better user experience.
-So let's look at how to improve your URL structure through a siloed organization with pillar pages and clusters.
+Creating a cohesive web structure with well-organized links not only makes it easier for search engines to understand your content, but it also helps users locate information more easily and have a better user experience.
+So let's look at how to improve your URL structure by using pillar pages and clusters.

 URL Structure and SEO

-Normally, when we surf the Internet, we’re looking to seamlessly navigate through a website easily.
-We’re not alone - Google's algorithms are also paying attention to user experience and ease of navigation.
+When people surf the Internet, they’re looking to seamlessly navigate through a website.
+They’re not alone because Google's algorithms are also paying attention to user experience and ease of navigation.

-We want search engines like Google to analyze all the content on our website quickly and easily, which requires structuring the information very well at an architectural level, creating different levels of depth in the website and making it understandable to Google's algorithm.
-And this work is based on a good URL structure.
+You want search engines like Google to analyze all the content on your website quickly and easily, which requires structuring the information very well, creating different levels of depth, and making it understandable to Google's algorithm. much of this work is based on a good URL structure.

 The URL is the address of a specific page of a website.
-There cannot be repeated URLs, neither within the same website, nor anywhere on the Internet, as it is a unique identifier.
-Likewise, the contents of each URL should also be unique, otherwise Google will understand that it is duplicate content and will penalize it.
+There cannot be repeated URLs within the same website (or anywhere else on the Internet) as they are unique identifiers.
+The contents of each URL should also be unique, otherwise Google will understand that it is duplicate content and will penalize it.

-In order to define the architecture of your website, it is recommended to create the homepage and from there to branch out the different pages and levels.
-Continuing with the previous example, we would have
+In order to define the architecture of your website, first create a homepage and then branch out by creating different pages and levels.
+Continuing with the previous example, we could have the following:

 - First level: the home page.